AverageHoarder/mkvpropr/README.md

   - enc
 ```

-If you for example wanted to add a german commentary option, you'd first add something like:
+If you for example wanted to add a german commentary option, you'd first add something like:<br>
 `  "dec": ["Commentary German", "de"]`<br>
 to the `langs` dictionary and then also add<br>
 `  -dec`<br>